-General and administrative expenses consist primarily of:

-- .office occupancy and related expenses;
+General and administrative expenses consist primarily of office occupancy and related expenses, travel costs, professional and consulting fees, advertising, insurance and employee training and recruitment costs.

-- .travel costs:

-- .professional and consulting fees;

-- .advertising;

-- .insurance; and

-- .employee training and recruitment costs.

 Corporate development expenses represent costs incurred in connection with acquisitions and development of new business initiatives.
 These expenses consist primarily of external professional fees related to specific activities and allocated compensation, benefits and overhead costs that are not directly related to the administration or management of CTSH's existing lines of business.

-Depreciation and amortization charges relate to CTSH's property and equipment, consisting primarily of towers, broadcast transmission equipment and associated buildings, and goodwill recorded in connection with the acquisition of the home service transmission business from the BBC.
-Depreciation is computed with the following useful lives:
+Depreciation and amortization charges relate to CTSH's property and equipment (primarily towers, broadcast transmission equipment and associated buildings) and goodwill recorded in connection with the acquisition of the home service transmission business from the BBC.

-- (1) 20 to 25 years for towers;

-- (2) 20 years for broadcast transmission equipment; and

-- (3) 20 to 50 years for buildings.
+Depreciation of towers is computed with useful lives of 20 to 25 years; depreciation of broadcast transmission equipment is computed with a useful life of 20 years; and depreciation of buildings is computed with useful lives ranging from 20 to 50 years.
 Amortization of goodwill is computed with a useful life of 20 years.

 The following information is derived from the Consolidated Profit and Loss Accounts of (1) CTSH for periods subsequent to February 28, 1997 (the date of inception of CTSH's operations) and (2) the BBC home service transmission business for periods prior to that date.
-For purposes of the following discussion, CTSH's results for the month ended March 31, 1997 have been combined with the results of the BBC home service transmission business for the eleven months ended February 27, 1997, and CTSH's results for the nine months ended December 31, 1997 have been combined with its results for the three months ended March 31, 1998.
+For purposes of the following discussion, CTSH's results for the month ended March 31, 1997 have been combined with the results of the BBC Home Service Transmission Business for the eleven months ended February 27, 1997, and CTSH's results for the nine months ended December 31, 1997 have been combined with its results for the three months ended March 31, 1998.
 The following discussion presents an analysis of such combined results for the twelve-month periods ended March 31, 1998 and 1997.
 Results for CTSH are not comparable to results from the BBC home service transmission business due to differences in the carrying amounts of property and equipment and goodwill.
 As of December 31, 1997, CTSH changed its fiscal year end for financial reporting purposes from March 31 to December 31; as such, the results for the three months ended March 31, 1998 are unaudited.

 CTSH uses the U.K. pound sterling as the functional currency for its operations.
 The following amounts have been translated to U.S. dollars using the average noon buying rate for each period.
-See "Certain Currency Translations."
 The following amounts reflect certain adjustments to present the results of operations in accordance with U.S. generally accepted accounting principles.
 For the results of the BBC home service transmission business, such adjustments affect depreciation and amortization expense as a result of differences in the carrying amounts for property and equipment; for CTSH, such adjustments affect (1) operating expenses as a result of differences in the accounting for pension costs, and (2) interest expense as a result of the capitalization of interest costs in connection with constructed assets.